Creating a Data Share

 • md_contact - Client contact metadata, for example, email_id

-• md_role - <[***Role for the CLIENT_ID***]>
+• md_role - [***Role for the CLIENT_ID***]

-• md_type - Set value to CLIENT_ID
+• md_type - Sets the value of CLIENT_ID

-curl -k -u [***CDP_ADMIN_USER***]:"[***PASSWORD***] "https://my-datalake-name.int.cldr.work:8443/my-datalake-name/cdp-share-management/knoxtoken/api/v1/token?doAs=external.user&comment=carriers&md_contact=client_name@companay.com&md_role=UnitedAirlinesRole&md_type=[***CLIENT_ID***]" | jq -r '"CLIENT_ID: \(.token_id) SECRET: \(.passcode)"'
+curl -k -u [***CLOUDERA_ADMIN_USER***]:"[***PASSWORD***] "https://my-datalake-name.int.cldr.work:8443/my-datalake-name/cdp-share-management/knoxtoken/api/v1/token?doAs=external.user&comment=carriers&md_contact=client_name@companay.com&md_role=UnitedAirlinesRole&md_type=[***CLIENT_ID***]" | jq -r '"CLIENT_ID: \(.token_id) SECRET: \(.passcode)"'

 CLIENT_ID : 462babd3-fe5a-4abf-8b47-526897677ad5 SECRET: TkRZeVltRmlaRE10Wm1VMVlTMDBZV0ptTFRoaU5EY3ROVEkyT0RrM05qYzNZV1ExOjpaalV4WWpReFkyWXRObVV6WlMwME4yTm1MVGcyWWpFdE9XSXhZekE0T1RZMU9XTmw='